-Evaluate the potential risk to the renewable energy facility, in terms of its vulnerability to certain hazards and the probability that those hazards may cause loss, dislodging, or drifting of structures, buoys, or facilities.
+1 2 3 4 5 6 7 8 Evaluate the potential risk to the facility, in terms of its vulnerability to certain hazards and the probability that those hazards may cause loss, dislodging, or drifting of structures, buoys, or facilities.
 Consider both the severity of the hazard and the level of exposure it poses to the renewable marine resources and coastal communities.
 Hazards to be considered should include the scouring action of currents on the foundations and anchoring structures, slope failures and subsurface landslides, faulting, tsunamis, and variable or irregular bottom topography.

-4) Cumulative Effects

-Evaluate the cumulative effects of a project, including the shoreland component, in conjunction with effects of any prior phases of the project, past projects, other current projects, and probable future projects.
-The evaluation should analyze the biological, ecological, physical, and socioeconomic effects of the renewable energy facility development and of other renewable energy facility projects along the Oregon coast, while also taking into account the effects of existing and future human activities and the regional effects of global climate change.

-- A) In conducting the cumulative effects analysis, the applicant should focus on the specific resources and ecological components, as detailed under paragraph B.4.d above, that may be affected by the incremental effects of the proposed project and other projects in the same geographic area.
-The evaluation should consider whether: - 1) the resource is especially vulnerable to incremental effects; - 2) the proposed project is one of several similar projects in the same geographic area; - 3) other developments in the area have similar effects on the resource; - 4) these effects have been historically significant for this resource; and - 5) other analyses in the area have identified a cumulative effects concern. - B) The Joint Agency Review Team may determine the scope of the cumulative effects analysis through a set of guidelines developed by JART that regulating agencies will require for phased development projects as described below under subparagraph B.4.f.3 and subsection C.1.
-The JART will make a determination from the analysis to inform location, scale, scope and technology of the phased development project; to provide input on any other factors it determines to be relevant; or both.
-The renewable energy project developer will conduct a comprehensive cumulative effects analysis at the initial phase of a development designed to inform future phases of development.
-The regulating agencies and project developer will use adaptive management or a similar process to evaluate the project at each subsequent phase; the intent of such evaluation is to inform the design, installation and operation of successive phases.
+9 4) Cumulative Effects 10 Evaluate the cumulative effects of a project, including the shoreland component, in 11 conjunction with effects of any prior phases of the project, past projects, other 12 current projects, and probable future projects.
+10 The evaluation should extrapolate 13 the biological, ecological, physical, and socioeconomic effects of the renewable 14 energy facility development from those of other renewable energy facility projects 15 along the Oregon coast, while also taking into account the effects of existing and 16 future human activities and the regional effects of global climate change.
+17 A) In conducting the cumulative effects analysis, the applicant should focus on 18 the specific resources and ecological components, as detailed under subsection 19 4.d above, that may be affected by the incremental effects of the proposed 20 project and other projects in the same geographic area.
+The evaluation should 21 consider whether: 22 1) the resource is especially vulnerable to incremental effects; 23 24 the proposed project is one of several similar projects in the same geographic area; 25 3) other developments in the area have similar effects on the resource; 26 4) these effects have been historically significant for this resource; and 27 5) other analyses in the area have identified a cumulative effects concern.
+28 29 B) The Joint Agency Review Team may determine the scope of the cumulative 30 effects analysis through a set of guidelines developed by JART that regulating 31 agencies will require for phased development projects as described below under 32 subsections f.3 and section C.1.
+The JART will make a determination from the 33 analysis to inform location, scale, scope and technology of the phased development 34 project: to provide input on any other factors it determines to be relevant; or both.
+35 The renewable energy project developer will conduct a comprehensive cumulative 36 37 effects analysis at the initial phase of a development designed to inform future 38 phases of development.
+The regulating agencies and project developer will use adaptive management or a similar process to evaluate the project at each subsequent 39 phase; the intent of such evaluation is to inform the design, installation and 40 operation of successive phases.